TheSecret3003/Test-OCBC/README.md

 2. ChromaDB for document retrieval

-3. Lightweight open-source LLM (e.g., Gemma-2B or TinyLlama-1.1B) for response generation
+3. Lightweight open-source LLM (TinyLlama-1.1B) for response generation

 4. LangChain for seamless integration of retrieval and generation